martagrus/todo-w-server/README.md

 ## Description
-Page was built during Frontend Developer Bootcamp at CodersTrust, using API and Postman
+To-do list, that allows to add, change, and delete tasks.
+Connected to a server.
+Built by using API and Postman.

 ## Built with
 JavaScript, HTML, CSS